MaineKuehn/usim/docs/source/api/timing.rst

 For convenience and readability, several helpers are provided:
 :py:data:`usim.eternity` and :py:data:`usim.instant` are the longest and shortest delay possible, respectively.
-:py:func:`usim.each` allows to repeatedly delay in order to act at fixed intervals.
+:py:func:`usim.delay` and :py:func:`usim.interval` allow to repeatedly delay in order to act at fixed intervals.

 Direct Interaction with Time
 ----------------------------